Page current for 2023-24 Season as of May 28, 2023

 1. Get all of the Marching Band dates on your calendar.
 Click on the “Calendar” tab, where you can subscribe to the calendar on your electronic devices, or view it on the website.
-The marching band year runs from July-July, so please be sure to look through all months from July 2018 to July 2019.
-Parents/guardians are encouraged to consider which dates they may be available to help with chaperoning and/or meals.
-Information about how parents can volunteer will be distributed later in the summer.
+The marching band year runs from July-July.

-4. Purchase marching shoes and gloves if you do not already have them.
+5. Purchase marching shoes and gloves if you do not already have them.
 DO THIS NOW so that you are prepared later!
 All instrumentalists are encouraged to consider purchasing earplugs for indoor rehearsal.
 Earplugs are MANDATORY for drumline members.

 SHOES: All members of the Marching Band and Guard need marching shoes.